garbles/flag/README.md

 ### createFlagsReducer

-Creates the reducer for your redux store.
+Creates the reducer for your Redux store.
 Accepts any plain object as an argument.

 ```js
 const myDefaultFlags = {